DannonGibby/appointment-frontend/README.md

 A modern, responsive, and user-friendly **Appointment Scheduler** built with **React** and **Tailwind CSS**.
 This frontend application allows users to manage their appointments with ease, offering a clean dashboard, intuitive forms, and a visually appealing interface.

 ## Demo
-_You can include a link to your live demo here if hosted._
+_Include a link to your live demo here if hosted._

 ## Features
 - Add, edit, and delete appointments